onedami/personal-website/content/home/about.md

 # Biography

-A PhD candidate in Human-Computer Interaction and affective computing.
-During the past 3 years, I researched on the use of pupillary response as a proxy to sense arousal, while also using eye-tracking technology to identify the user’s focal attention during moments of increased arousal.
-Future research interests include the use of unobtrusive technologies for affect detection in naturalistic settings.
+Researcher in Human-Computer Interaction and affective computing.
+For my PhD, I researched on the use of pupillary response as a proxy to sense arousal, while also using eye-tracking technology to identify the user’s focal attention during moments of increased arousal.
+Future research interests include the use of unobtrusive technologies for affect detection in naturalistic settings, the use of conversational voice interfaces in public spaces.
-Previously, I worked as a software consultant delivering Enterprise Resource Planning (ERP) solutions using SAP platform.
+I currently work as a software developer for Sage, and a visiting research fellow at the University of Manchester.